 How to Divide in Excel (Using Functions and Features)

 We used Microsoft 365 to prepare this article.
-But you can apply the operations in Excel’s previous versions except the QUOTIENT function, which is available from Excel 2007 onwards.
+You can apply the operations in Excel’s previous versions with the exception of the QUOTIENT function, which is available from Excel 2007 onwards.

 Overview of dividing in Excel